 Montañas del Diamante is a farm run by the Gutierrez family.
 It contains 30 hectares of land, of which 25 are in production.
 The coffee is grown underneath shade trees such as the Poró and various local fruit trees.
 The coffee plants are between 5 and 12 years of age.

-Tasting Notes: Rich cup, earthy and full bodied with notes of tree fruit and tobacco.
+Tasting Notes: Rich cup, earthy and full bodied with notes of stone fruit and tobacco.